AkerBP/deos-cognite-functions-template/README.md

 |   └── utils.py
 ```
 where `conftest.py` sets up necessary configurations of the tests, and `test_methods.py` contains the actual unit tests and UaTs.
 Test scenarios and results for the latter are documented in the file `docs/development/SIT-UaT-Test.xlsx`.

-## Improvements for access request system
-Completing all steps in this demonstration, from retrieving the original time series to writing the new time series back to CDF Prod, unfortunately takes an undeseriably long time and is subject to efficiency improvements.
-The main bottleneck is the process of granting necessary read and write accesses for CDF.
-- The form for requesting access is more comprehensive than necessary.
-It is not trivial what to fill out in some sections.
-Thus, we believe too much time is wasted mailing the CDF Operations team back and fourth for particular guidance.
-This process has potential for streamlining by transitioning from restriction-based to constraint-based, facilitating a more rapid onboarding process for new developers
-- If you submit a form with the same title as another submitted form, it is considered as a duplicate and will be deleted.
-Hence, if you fill out something wrong and have to resubmit the form, it is crucial to rename the title.
-We think this issue should be communicated better by the CDF Ops team to avoid users waiting forever for their submission to be processed
-- The CDF Operations team is by the time of writing (November 2023) understaffed, where a response to your request form is expected to take multiple days, or even weeks, which is too much for new employees that deserves a quick onboarding experience

 ## Cognite Functions Template or Cognite Charts?
 Although this template automates many of the sequential steps in the deployment process, it still requires the end-user to write his/her calculation in a Python script, specify parameters and deploy in a coding framework.
 We are looking into an alternative approach for transforming time series that uses the Cognite Charts user interface, hence reducing the level of abstraction.
 There are multiple functions already available in Charts, written in the `indsl` Python library, but if you are missing a desired calculation, it is possible to add it to the Charts environment.
 The idea is to let someone with sufficient coding knowledge write the calculation in the `indsl` package and have the Cognite team validate and deploy the function to Charts.
 Once deployed, the calculation is available for use by everyone.
 Thus, one can easily apply the calculation on any time series using low threshold drag and drop functionality, avoiding having to rerun a set of code cells to deploy a new Cognite Function.
 We believe this approach will appeal to more SMEs.
 Work is needed, though, to map the feasibility (or tediousness) of contributing with own calculations in the `indsl` library.